verilator/verilator/docs/guide/warnings.rst

    The correct fix is to either size the 1 (:code:`32'h1`), or add the width to the parameter definition (:code:`parameter [31:0]`), or add the width to the parameter usage (:code:`{PAR[31:0], PAR[31:0]}`).

+.. option:: ZERODLY

+   Warns that `#0` delays do not schedule the process to be resumed in the Inactive region.
+Such processes do get resumed in the same time slot somewhere in the Active region.
+Issued only if Verilator is run with the :vlopt:`--timing` option.

 Historical Warnings